Convict Ship Ann - 1810

 2).
 National Archives - Voyages: (1) From Bengal 1802.
 Capt James Stewart.
 Calcutta 19 Nov 1801 - 31 Jan 1802 Saugor - 20 Apr St Helena - 25 Jun Gravesend.
 (2) From Bengal 1810.
 Capt Charles Clarke.
 Calcutta 21 Sep 1810 - 24 Nov Saugor - 20 Feb 1811 St Helena - 26 Apr East India Dock.

-was one of three convict ships to arrive in New South Wales 1810 the others being the Canada
+5).
+The Anne was one of three convict ships to arrive in New South Wales 1810 the others being the Canada and the Indian.

 Sydney Gazette 3 March 1810